toru kamei is the japanese artist working with dior homme

 Toru Kamei DIOR HOMME 2017 Summer Collection

 Vanitas in Latin means "emptiness".
 In art history, the word refers to a genre of still life paintings that employs the symbolic motifs of skulls and rotting fruit to evoke the duality of life and death.
-The Japanese artist Toru Kamei has, for the last ten years, been striving to breathe new life into this 16th century European style with his own bewitching and beautiful works — where surreal subjects seem to float on jet-black backdrops.
+The Japanese artist Toru Kamei has, for the last ten years, been striving to breathe new life into this 16th century European style with his own bewitching and beautiful work where surreal subjects seem to float on jet-black backdrops.
 His paintings have a sense of solemn profundity, but Toru himself claims he merely paints objects "as they are."
 Recently, Dior Homme's creative director Kris Van Assche contacted the artist with an invite to collaborate, resulting in Toru's gothic imagery being featured in the spring/summer 17 collection.
 Yet, despite the increased attention he has received as a result, the artist continues to work away at his own steady pace.
 It's as if his acceptance of the inevitability of death has turned him into a living reminder of the futility of hurrying through life.

 When did you decide you wanted to be an artist?

 I've wanted to be a painter since I was little.
 I didn't know if it was something I could get into as a practical profession, but I always knew I wanted to make paintings.
 I knew that if I was going to go to university, I wanted to study art.
 But, it was only once I'd graduated from university that I was forced to decide if I was going to really work at becoming an artist or not.
-Most of the really excellent artists get invited to show their work at galleries before they even graduate — but in my case I never did.
+Most of the really excellent artists get invited to show their work at galleries before they even graduate, but in my case I never did.
 I was kind of at a loss.
-That's when I first really decided that I absolutely wanted to become an artist and it's about that time that I painted this mural [a floral painting, with a strong Southeast Asian feel, on the walls of Bistro Ami in Meguro, Tokyo — where this interview took place].
+That's when I first really decided that I absolutely wanted to become an artist and it was around that time that I painted this mural [a floral painting, with a strong Southeast Asian feel, on the walls of Bistro Ami in Meguro, Tokyo — where this interview took place].

 How do you decide when you're finished with a piece?
 Do you work at home?
 And what does an average day look like for you?